Abstract Submission

 • Systems approaches in Industrial Ecology

-• Thermodynamics in Industrial Ecology and sustainability
+• Thermodynamics in Industrial Ecology

 • Circular economy case studies and applications